OSDeploy/GitBook/osbuilder/how-to/getting-started.md

 ---

+### Supported Operating Systems

+OSBuilder currently supports Windows 10.
+I am updating the logic to work with Windows Server 2016 in the next few weeks

+---

 ### A Word of Caution

 Since OSBuilder will mount Windows Images, I strongly recommend that you do not have any running Anti-Virus scanning files ON ACCESS.
 McAfee will prevent the dismounting of images properly.

 **Work with OSBuilder in a clean Virtual Machine or a stand alone Workgroup Computer**

 ---